alperyazar/ayazar.dev/docs/source/p/c/faq.md

 # ❓ FAQ

-On this page, I will be answering frequently asked questions that I come across (that I have been asked directly or that I have heard being asked).
+On this page, I will answer frequently asked questions that I've encountered, either through direct queries or from discussions I've heard.

-## Can I learn C from reading the standards?
+## Is it possible to learn C by studying the standards?

-**Probably not.** C standard documentation is written in a way that people who know C can understand it.
-The main target audience of these documents is people or institutions that write C compilers.
-Standard documents are not prepared to explain the language step by step to people learning the language.
-Even if you know the C language, there will be many moments when you will have difficulty reading the standards.
-Even the English used in these documents makes it difficult to understand.
-For example, just as we ordinary people cannot understand legal concepts and terms without being a lawyer, even if they are in English, it is not easy for C programmers to understand standard documents.
-It is not surprising to see discussions where there is no full consensus on standards, even in expert environments such as Stack Overflow.
-Even standards may have parts that are explained incompletely.
-Even though their accuracy is very high, they do not serve "the absolute truth."
+**Probably not.** The C standard documentation is tailored for individuals who already have a grasp of the C language.
+Its primary audience is those involved in writing C compilers, not beginners learning the language.
+Even for someone familiar with C, the standards can be challenging to understand.
+The technical language and complex terminology used in these documents are akin to legal texts, which can be difficult to comprehend without specialized knowledge.
+This complexity often leads to discussions and debates among experts, even on platforms like Stack Overflow, indicating that the standards can be open to interpretation and may contain ambiguously explained sections.

-**In summary:** It is not practically possible for a person who wants to learn C to learn the language by reading the standards.
-Standard documents are reference documents that can be understood after learning the language and are consulted not too frequently.
+**In summary:** For someone looking to learn C, it's not practical to rely solely on the standard documents.
+These are reference materials best utilized for consultation and deeper understanding once the language has been learned, rather than as primary learning resources.

-## Are C standards backward compatible?
+## Do C standards maintain backward compatibility?

 *Can I smoothly compile and run a program I wrote in accordance with an old standard with a compiler that works in accordance with a new standard?* question